baptiste-faure1811/getaround-interview/README.md

 # Technical Interview App

 This file explains my choices for the app I developed for the technical interview.
 There is one commit per level as requested.

 Comments in the code explain some of my choices.

+## Levels

+- Level One: HomeScreen
+- Level Two: AppRouter and navigation to details screen, reorganization of UI components

 ## Localization
 - The app is not localized and all strings are hardcoded in English.